amarpreetbhatia/word-wizard/README.md

 7. **Error Handling and Feedback**:
    - Implemented user feedback mechanisms for correct and incorrect guesses.
    - Added loading states and error messages for improved user experience.

+8. **Enhancements**:
+   - Limited word lists to 10 words each with a warning message.
+   - Added status indicators for played lists and words learned.
+   - Implemented achievements and streaks to make the game more engaging.
+   - Used animations to make the game visually appealing for kids.

 ## How to Run Locally